SOLV-Code/HI-Tuna-Billfish-Viz/README.md

 #### Data
 This contains the raw data files downloaded from LINK, and the code used to process the raw data into a compact format to use for the app.
+It also includes a lookup file with reference info for each of the species labels in the raw data (e.g. genus, fishery group)

 #### Function Testing